ericlee0920/Exseq-Analysis/README.md

-# SpatialDE_app
+# Exseq Analysis
-Identify spatially variable genes based on the input data of spatial cells positions, and cells genes expression for Merfish, exseq, smFish.
+Identify spatially variable genes based on the input data of spatial cells positions, and cells genes expression for exseq.

 ### Analysis Pipeline and Results
 - `spatialDE_analysis.py` : results are in `220116_SpatialDE_results.zip`
-- `hotspot_analysis.py` : results are in `220116_Hotspot_results.zip`
+- `hotspot_analysis.py` : results are in `220123_Hotspot_results.zip`

-### How to run this:
+### How to run SpatialDE:
 1. Prepare inputs:
     - "gene by cell" count matrix,
     -  metadata with spatial coordinate columns named as "center_x" and "center_y" in the same cell order.